-- 1. If the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person. - The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 3.
+- 1. If the door or door seals are damaged, the oven must not be operated until it has been repaired by a qualified service personnel. - 2.
+The contents of feeding bottles and baby food jars should be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 3.
 Liquids and other foods must not be heated in sealed containers since they are liable to explode. - 4.
-Microwave heating of beverages can result in delayed eruptive boiling, therefore care must be taken when handling the container. - It is hazardous for anyone other than a competent person to carry out any service or repair operation that involves the removal of a cover which gives protection against exposure to microwave energy. - 6.
-Floor at adjacent to the appliance may be slippery, care should be taken. - Appliances must be disconnected from their power supply during cleaning or maintenance and when replacing parts.
+Microwave heating of beverages can result in delayed eruptive boiling, therefore care must be taken when handling the container. - It is hazardous for anyone other than a qualified service personnel to carry out any service or repair operation that involves the removal of a cover which gives protection against exposure to microwave energy. - 6.
+Floor at adjacent to the appliance may be slippery, care should be taken. - 7.
+Appliances must be disconnected from their power supply during cleaning or maintenance and when replacing parts.